 If your spouse lives abroad, or if he or she left the United States before you filed for his or her immigration, your foreign spouse will need to go through consular processing.

-You, the U.S. Citizen, need to file form I-130, petition for alien relative, for your spouse.
+The process of sponsoring your spouse through US consulate abroad consists of three stages.
+First, you, the U.S. Citizen, need to file form I-130, petition for alien relative, for your spouse.
+This petition is filed with the USCIS in the United States, unless the US consulate in the country where you are located, allows to file directly with the consulate.
 If you file correctly, and your case doesn’t encounter serious problems, the I-130 petition takes approximately six (6) months to be decided on.
-After your I-130 petition is approved, you and your spouse will need to submit additional documents, including affidavit of support for your spouse, police clearance(s) and medical examination of your spouse, etc. Eventually your spouse will be invited to the United States consulate in his or her country for an immigrant visa interview.
+After your I-130 petition is approved, the case is then transferred to the US Department of State, National Visa Center (NVC).
+NVC typically sends you a notice asking you to pay online fees, file additional online forms, and to submit additional documents.
+You and your spouse will need to submit additional documents, including affidavit of support for your spouse.
+After the NVC collects all the required documents, the NVC sends you a notice confirming that they got everything they need and, that they will transfer the case to the US consulate handling immigrant visas for the citizens of your spouse’s country.
+At this point, your spouse will need to collect police clearance(s) and undergo medical examination.
+Eventually, your spouse will be invited to the United States consulate in his or her country for an immigrant visa interview.
 If granted a visa, he or she will be admitted to the United States as permanent resident and receive green-card in the mail after arrival in the United States.
-For more information, please see the Department of State website: Immigrant Visa for a Spouse of a U.S. Citizen.

 K-3 / K-4 Visa Process